 - Image resolution (PPI)

 If you need to change the location, scale, or size of the map area that was just synced, make a copy of the mapboard by clicking its Duplicate button in the Mapboards window, and update the new mapboard.
-(You cannot duplicate an AIX-generated mapboard.)
 Duplicating a mapboard copies its properties and the compiled map, and allows you to edit map scale, dimensions, geographic extent, projection, and image resolution (PPI).
+When you duplicate an AIX-generated mapboard, the new map only includes layers added in the extension.
+If the map was rotated in ArcGIS Pro, the new map will also be rotated when you sync but it won't appear rotated in the Compilation window.
 After you create the duplicate and make changes to the new mapboard, click the Sync button to download the map layers to a new file in Illustrator or Photoshop.

 To remove the embedded map from the synced file, delete the mapboard using the Delete map button in the Mapboards window while the file is open, and save the changes.